 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
 Major procedures require more pain relief than things like minor lacerations.

+Sometime we will use a local anesthetic as well.
 Other injectable and oral pain medications may be added if needed after surgery for both dogs and cats.
 Providing whatever pain relief is appropriate is a humane and caring thing to do for your pet.

 What other decisions do I need to make?